Building credibility to close more sales

 Today, more and more prospects rely on the Internet to research products and companies before buying.
 Content like blogs, videos, infographics, and white papers are increasingly valuable marketing tools to nurture leads and build their trust in you and your brand.

-In fact, 70 percent of B2B buyers watch a video sometime during their buying process, according to a 2014 study by Google and Millward Brown Digital.
+In fact, 70% of B2B buyers watch a video sometime during their buying process, according to a 2014 study by Google and Millward Brown Digital.
 The videos with the most traction cover:

 - Product features